mighty-gerbils/gerbil/doc/reference/getopt.md

 This shim around getopt parsing eliminates all the repetitive boilerplate around argument parsing with getopt.

-It creates a getopt parser that parses with options `gopt`, automatically including a help option or command accordingly.
+It creates a getopt parser that parses with options `gopts`, automatically including a help option or command accordingly.

 It then uses the parser to pare `args`, handling the exceptions and